rkapl123/DBAddin/docs/README.md

 ### Other Settings

-Other settings possible in DBAddin.xll.config (or DBAddinCentral.config/DBAddinUser.config):
+Other (general) settings possible in DBAddin.xll.config (or DBAddinCentral.config/DBAddinUser.config):

 ```xml
     <add key="CmdTimeout" value="30" />